-4.0 REGISTRATION OF RADIATION PRODUCING EQUIPMENT
+4.0 REGISTRATION OF RADIATION-PRODUCING EQUIPMENT

 All instrumentation or equipment capable of producing ionizing radiation must be registered with Radiation Safety.
 Registration is made by completing the registration form (or an approved equivalent) provided as an attachment to this chapter.
 The form should be sent to Radiation Safety a minimum of 10 days before the instrument is placed in service at UGA.
 All information on the registration form should be complete and accurate.
 The individual primarily responsible for use and/or ownership of the equipment will be considered the registered user.
+At the time of this writing, the State of Georgia Department of Human Resources is registering only facilities instead of individual machines, with each new building of the University of Georgia being considered a new facility.
+Radiation Safety notifies the State of Georgia at the time of completion of each new facility and its radiation-producing equipment, as well as giving the State an annual list of changes to existing equipment and facilities and any new machines obtained.